You have many tools at your disposal when you use the

-Screenshots are indispensable when it comes to troubleshooting and debugging transaction errors.
-You get screenshots automatically when you use the test now button, and Enterprise and Business users get a screenshot on the first confirmed error.
+Screenshots and waterfalls are indispensable when it comes to troubleshooting and debugging transaction errors.
+You get them automatically when you use the Test now button, and Enterprise and Business users get a screenshot on the first confirmed error.

 Where are my screenshots and waterfalls while debugging?